 Your value lies in systems thinking, like translating a finance manager’s chaotic spreadsheet into an automated approval workflow that actually works.
 You need to spot the difference between what someone says they want and what they actually need.

-Platform knowledge, problem-solving skills, and basic HTTP understanding make you valuable.
+Platform knowledge, problem-solving skills, and a basic understanding of HTTP make you valuable.
 Freelance no-code developers typically earn $20 or more per hour.
 To get started, you can build a functional Airtable MVP, document your process on GitHub, and grab platform certifications.
 Most vendors offer free badges that recruiters actively search for.

 Expect rapid feedback loops and creative freedom, balanced against the risks of platform lock-in when business needs outgrow your toolset.